Vincent Wildlife Trust: European polecat (Mustela putorius)

 The European polecat population in Britain declined following widespread predator control, particularly in the late 19th century.
 Today, it has recolonised much of its former range.
-In order to gauge the extent of this range expansion, the Trust has carried out three national polecat distribution surveys since the 1990s, the most recent of which took place during 2014 and 2015.
+In order to gauge the extent of this range expansion, the Trust has carried out three national polecat distribution surveys since the 1990s.
+The fourth national polecat survey was launched at the beginning of January 2024.
 The Trust has carried out research to further understanding of the ecology of the polecat, including live trapping, radio-tracking, investigation of secondary rodenticide poisoning, and genetic analysis of hybridisation between polecats and ferrets.